 Hotels used for tours

 We take utmost care in selecting your hotels.
 In your Bhutan tour package , we provide 4 starred hotels.
 Wherever four starred is not available, we provide you three starred hotels.
 All these hotels are approved and classified by the Tourism Council of Bhutan and they are clean and well maintained ones with choices of Bhutanese, Indian, Chinese and Continental foods.
-There are few luxury hotels in Bhutan -- Uma, Aman, Taj Tashi and Zhiwaling, which have come up recently.
-These hotels do no fall under government categorized hotels and they have their own rates.
-If you wish to stay in any of these hotels, you will have to meet the expenses of these hotels yourself in addition to daily tariff.
+There are few luxury hotels in Bhutan -- Uma, Aman, Taj Tashi, Zhiwaling and Le Meridien which have come up recently.
+These hotels do not fall under government categorized hotels and they have their own rates.
+If you wish to stay in any of these hotels, you will have to meet premium of these hotels yourself in addition to daily tariff.

 Kayaking and rafting are becoming increasingly popular because of the many rivers in Bhutan, ranging from turbulent alpine rivulets to staid wide sub-tropical rivers.
 These adventures offer splendid views of fortresses and people going about their daily chores as towns and villages are all located alongside rivers.
 Grades range from the basic to beyond the most dangerous.